-Cat and dog allergy is common, especially in people who also have allergic asthma or hay fever.
+Cat and dog allergy is common, especially in people who also have allergic asthma or hay fever (1).
 It is also possible to be allergic to other types of animals including those with hair (fur), feathers or even scales, including:

 - Rabbits

 - Rodents such as guinea pigs, mice and hamsters

 - Birds

 - Horses

 - Reptiles, such as iguanas

-- In addition allergy to pet bedding is a possibility
+- In addition allergy to pet bedding (straw, shredded paper, moulds) is a possibility

-What causes pet allergy?
+What causes pet allerzy?